snarkyboojum/pi_generator/README.md

 ## Overview

-A simple pi generator in Rust, using Chudnovsky's algorithm.
+A simple π generator in Rust, using Chudnovsky's algorithm.

-Future ideas: find self locating numbers in pie, and then loops.
+Future ideas: find self locating numbers in π, and then loops.
 Visualise this beautifully.

 ## Resources